Gokulprasanth123/calculator/README.md

 # calculator

-usig react js and math.js library
+using react js and math.js library